Lessons That Will Teach You All About Stress

-In both adults and children, spending too much time in front of screens is related to lower psychological well-being and increased stress levels.
+Spending too much time in front of screens is related to lower psychological well-being and increased stress levels in adults and children.

-Furthermore, screen usage may have a poor impact on sleep, which may lead to elevated stress levels.
+Furthermore, screen usage may poorly impact sleep, leading to elevated stress levels.

 Another strategy to manage your stress is prioritizing your tasks and preventing procrastination.